run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-distributed-training.md

         runai delete dist

-### Run an Interactive Distributed training Workload
+### Run an Interactive Distributed Workload

 It is also possible to run a distributed training job as "interactive".
 This is useful if you want to test your distributed training job before committing on a long, unattended training session.
-To run such a session use:&nbsp;
+To run such a session use:

         runai submit-mpi dist-int --processes=2 -g 1 \
           -i gcr.io/run-ai-demo/quickstart-distributed  \